 When a person attempts to leave or actually leaves treatment, nobody ever just does it solo.
 There is always someone to call in the family to help the addict or alcoholic make an escape.
 The loved one can’t leave the treatment center or get drunk or high without the support of an enabling family member or system that is not on the same page.
 The enabler makes the loved one comfortable by giving in to the lies and manipulation.

-Family Drug Counseling Services Are Included with Every Intervention
+Family Drug Counseling Services After The Intervention

 By taking advantage of our family drug counseling, the family can hold their loved ones accountable and maintain their boundaries.
 When our family case management services are utilized and followed, your loved one is far more likely to succeed in treatment and throughout the aftercare process.
 It’s a vast improvement over simply falling back on your own self-will and letting the addict or alcoholic steer the situation.